9: …And the World Will Go On Without You

 V tended to wake up last, but it didn’t matter.
 The spire was empty.
 J and a toaster of all things were going to save the day.
 And V?

 If I had died… when I die, what will N do?
-V had decided; she wouldn’t be that worker again, swooning and thinking of the butler first of anything.
-She hated her most of all.
+V had decided; she wouldn’t be that ridiculous little maid again, swooning and thinking of the butler first of anything.
+V hated her most of all.
 She’d move on, put distance between her and herself, put distance between herself and anything that thing would use against her.
 But if V died at that hard-won distance?

-Was this what that thing wanted?
-Make her scared of letting it use N to hurt her again – so much she hurt N instead?
+Was this what it actually wanted?
+Make her scared of letting it use N to hurt her again — so much she hurt N instead?
 Was all of this what that thing wanted?

 Of course it is.